 In February 2021, Colorado’s largest electric utility, Xcel announced it will add 2,300 MW of wind projects over the next ten years.
 Xcel’s goal is to cut its carbon dioxide (CO2) emissions 85% by 2030.

-The move to renewable energy across America is being driven by concerns over climate change, environment, and economics.
-The utilities in the Centennial State are joining the move from coal to wind and solar.
+The move to renewable energy across America is being driven by ever increasing concerns over global warming and climate change.
+The compelling economics of low-cost reliable energy, compared to coal have accelerated the move to wind and solar by most utilities.

 Website – “Our Energy Conundrum”